Amazon isn't the

 Mr. Carter's novel for adults brings to life all the horror and glory of the Battle of Stones River.
 Set in Murfreesboro, Tennessee, at the turn of 1862-1863, Bright Starry Banner is Civil War fiction like you've never experienced it before.
 The kaleidoscopic narrative follows generals and privates, amateur soldiers and weathered professionals through one of the bloodiest battles of the Civil War.
 Visit the Bright Starry Banner page to learn more.
 Peter Cozzens says:

 "Carter brings...
-Civil War conflict to life in a manner that no novelist since Joseph Pennell [a century ago]."--Peter Cozzens, author of No Better Place to Die: The Battle of Stones River
+Civil War conflict to life in a manner that no novelist since Joseph Pennell [a century ago] has done."--Peter Cozzens, author of No Better Place to Die: The Battle of Stones River

 "Crackles with action, suspense, and drama." --Booklist